The SPI House Price Index Tracker plots the six most-watched Spanish house price indices on one chart (above).

 As you can see from the chart above, prices were all dragged down by the Coronavirus pandemic last year, but the downward curves appear to have bottomed out, at least in most cases, by the start of 2021.
 The best conclusion you can draw from the current picture is that Spanish houses prices were in stable territory in the first quarter of the year.

-In detail, the following residential property price indices were updated in the fourth quarter of 2020 (all figures show latest year-on-year percentage change):
+In detail, the following residential property price indices were updated in the first quarter of 2021 (all figures show latest year-on-year percentage change):

 - The Spanish Government (Ministry of Transport, Mobility, and the Urban Agenda (MITMA) based on officially-recognised valuations -0.9% in Q1